raspberrypilearning/blender-tiled-floor/en/step_2.md

 --- task ---

 Change the number of segments to `20`.
-This gives a smoother edge:
+This gives a smoother sloped edge:

 ![A screen capture of the 3D cube with smooth edges.
 The number in the Segments property is 20.](images/bevel-segments.png)